kalyan-G0518/vyra-health/README.md

 ### Kalyan Gutta

-**Master of Science in Computer Science**
+**MS grad in Computer Science**
 University of South Florida

-Passionate about:

-* Artificial Intelligence
-* Data Science
-* Full-Stack Development
-* Human-Centered Technology
+Driven by a passion for Data Science, UI/UX Design, Full-Stack Development, and Artificial Intelligence, I enjoy building products that combine meaningful user experiences with data-driven intelligence.

 ---